alvidofaisal/TurboMart/PRD.md

 1. Backup data at the end of each 30-day trial using CockroachDB's free backup tools.
 2. Create a new account with a fresh email and IP.
 3. Restore the backup to the new cluster.
-4. Update Workers' connection settings to point to the new cluster (via environment variables).
+4. Update **Vercel environment variables** to point to the new cluster (requires redeployment or using Vercel's API).

-**Optimization**: Minimize RUs with aggressive caching and batched writes to stay under 2 billion RUs/month.
+**Optimization**: Minimize RUs with aggressive caching (via remote Cloudflare KV) and batched writes to stay under 2 billion RUs/month.

-**Impact**: Ensures zero database costs, fully integrated with Cloudflare Workers for connectivity.
+**Impact**: Ensures zero database costs, accessible from **Vercel Functions** via connection settings stored in environment variables.

 ## Rebellious Optimizations